Top League kicks off in front of big crowds | The Japan Times

 Japan international Kenki Fukuoka bagged two five-pointers as Panasonic Wild Knights defeated Kubota Spears 34-11 before 17,722 at Kumagaya Rugby Stadium.

-The Brave Blossoms pair of Lomano Lava Lemeki and Koo Ji-won were among the try scorers as Honda Heat topped Ricoh Black Rams 28-5, while NTT Communications Shining Arcs came from behind to beat Hino Red Dolphins 29-20.
+The Brave Blossoms pair of Lomano Lava Lemeki and Koo Ji-won were among the try scorers as Honda Heat topped Ricoh Black Rams 28-5, while NTT Communications Shining Arcs came from behind to beat Hino Red Dolphins 29-20 with captain Shokei Kin touching down twice and Australia international Christian Leali’ifano kicking three conversions and a penalty.

+In the game between the two newly promoted sides, NTT Docomo Red Hurricanes edged Mitsubishi Sagamihara Dynaboars 31-24 while Munakata Sanix Blues beat NEC Green Rockets 24-18.